 Born to parents of Italian and Venezuelan heritage, Giovanni performs regularly in some of the most prestigious venues and festivals worldwide, including the Wigmore Hall, Lincoln centre in New York, the BBC Proms in London, Salzburg and Verbier festivals; performing with some of the today’s leading conductors such as Sir Simon Rattle, Ivan Fischer, Semyon Bychkov, Marin Alsop, Herbert Blomstedt, Reinhard Goebel and Juanjo Mena.

-A protégé of the renowned French virtuoso violinist Maurice Hasson, Giovanni was granted a scholarship to study at the Royal Academy of Music in London, graduating with the highest honours, and recently being appointed as one of the youngest violin Professors in the institution's long history.
+A protégé of the renowned French violinist Maurice Hasson, Giovanni studied at the Reina Sofia music school in Madrid, and was then granted a scholarship at the age of 16 to study at the Royal Academy of Music in London, graduating with the highest honours, and where he was later appointed as one of the youngest violin Professors in the institution's long history.

 A keen recitalist and chamber musician, he has worked closely with influential musician such as Joshua Bell, Martha Argerich, Martin Fröst, Miklós Perényi, Daniel Hope, Stephen Hough, Mats Lidstrom, Gerhard Schulz, Gábor Takács-Nagy, the Maggini and Takacs Quartet.
 His talent has been recognised with numerous awards including Her Majesty the Queen’s commendation for Excellence, HRH Princess Alice's Prize, Gold medal at the Marlow Music Festival and the PROMIS award given by the London Symphony Orchestra.
 Giovanni has also performed on several occasions for the Royal Family, most recently performing for Her Majesty the Queen on the famous 'Viotti ex-Bruce' Stradivarius violin.